johnyrose/reddit-snapshots/README.md

 - PASSWORD
 - DB_URL
 - DB_NAME (The name of the database)
-- SNAPSHOTS_COLLECTION (Tje collection in which the snapshots will be stored)
+- SNAPSHOTS_COLLECTION (The collection in which the snapshots will be stored)
 - CONFIG_COLLECTION (The collection in which the configuration will be stored)

 ## Example for configuration: